ClickHouse/ClickHouse/docs/en/query_language/queries.rst

     SHOW DATABASES [INTO OUTFILE filename] [FORMAT format]

-Выводит список всех баз данных.
+Prints a list of all databases.
-Запрос полностью аналогичен запросу ``SELECT name FROM system.databases [INTO OUTFILE filename] [FORMAT format]``.
+This query is identical to the query ``SELECT name FROM system.databases [INTO OUTFILE filename] [FORMAT format]`` See the section "Formats".

-Смотрите также раздел "Форматы".

 SHOW TABLES
 ~~~~~~~~~~~